Inspiring your team with effective communication

 Builds Trust

 One of the benefits of excellent communication from good leaders is the trust it establishes.
 Your staff and other stakeholders will respect and follow someone who is transparent and honest.
-They will go the extra mile and feel greater ownership over their work if they trust their leader.

 The impact of bad communication

-We know the benefits of good communication, but what is the potential impact of poor communication.
+We know the benefits of good communication, but what is the potential impact of poor communication?

 Another study highlighted that 33% of employees said a lack of open and honest communication significantly impacted employee morale.